 Being a Juche socialist state on the march to communism the Democratic People’s Republic of Korea places enormous importance on its transportation system, but what is North Koreans public transport like?
 Let’s find out.
 The North Korean Subway System The Pyongyang Metro is an iconic site that most tourists travel on, but it is far […]For more information click this link: What is North Korean Transportation like?

 In 2012 Young Pioneer Tours offered our first study programme in North Korea – our Juche Study.
 This initial trip was quite groundbreaking: it did not only focus on Juche, the state ideology of North Korea, but was also a de facto language study tour.
 Whilst there have been similar projects since then, very few […]For more information click this link: Do you want to study in North Korea?

-Introduction to the Ryugyong Hotel The Ryugyong Hotel, also known as the Hotel of Doom, is the most iconic building in North Korea.
-This 105 storey, 330 meters tall building is an unmissable feature of Pyongyang’s skyline, standing as the tallest building in the entire DPRK.
+Introduction to the Ryugyong Hotel The Ryugyong Hotel, also known as the Hotel of Doom, is the tallest building in North Korea.
+This 105 storey, 330 meters tall building is an unmissable feature of Pyongyang’s skyline, it is the most iconic building in the entire DPRK.
 Yet, it is an oddity for the fact it […]For more information click this link: Hotels of North Korea: Ryugyong Hotel